Adding a Minor or Endorsement Area to Your Degree Plan

-If you a distance education student working on your degree from an off-campus location, you’ll want to choose a minor or endorsement area that is compatible with your online learning format.
+If you a distance learning student working on your degree from an off-campus location, you'll want to choose a minor or endorsement area that is compatible with your online learning format.
 Your academic advisor will help you choose the best minor choices for your degree and your situation.

 Minors and Endorsement Areas

 |Business (for non-business majors)|

 |Health and Human Services|

 |Mathematics for Elementary Education|

 |Mathematics for Secondary Education|

 |Personal Financial Planning|